Ratna Bahadur Bista

-Sir Ratna Bahadur Bista (1910–1990) was the fifth Chief Justice of Nepal.
+Ratna Bahadur Bista (1910–1990) was the fifth Chief Justice of Nepal.
 He was born in Dadeldhura to an aristocratic family that was given land grants in Sudurpashchim Province circa 1911 during a hunting trip by King George V of the United Kingdom and Chandra Shumsher Jang Bahadur Rana, the Prime Minister of the Rana Dynasty.
 He went on to become the 5th Chief Justice of Nepal, in office from 26 July 1970 to 6 August 1976.
 He was appointed by the then-king of Nepal, Mahendra.
 He was responsible for the Summary Procedure Act 1971.
 The Committee that he established recommended for the establishment of High Courts in different regions which resulted in the creation of a four tiered judicial structure with one additional tier in the middle- "the Regional Courts."